Hey, I hope you had a great weekend.

 - Macaroni isn’t just for kids, but it does have an uncanny ability to hold cheese.
-This type of pasta is perfect for cold salads, hot casseroles, or baked alongside your favorite meat and veggies.
+This type of pasta is ideal for cold salads, hot casseroles or baked alongside your favorite meat and veggies.

-- Penne, which has a smooth surface, is perfect for stickier sauces, and its sibling, penne rigate, which has a rippled surface, can pick up more butter and oil.
+- Penne, which has a smooth surface, is ideal for stickier sauces, and its sibling, penne rigate, which has a rippled surface, can pick up more butter and oil.

 - Rigatoni is a staple for heartier sauces and meats.
 You’ll frequently find this noodle in southern Italian dishes.